Nevoss/form-wrapper-js/README.md

 }
 ```

-### More complex form handling
+### Complex form handling

-Sometimes you need more from your form, which input is on focus? which is dirty? or which is touched? you want to handle the labels inside the form and to set some extra data to a field that can be managed within the form instance. (e.g. select options and more...)
+Sometimes you need more from your forms. in order to so you need to know which input is on focus, which ones are dirty, or touched,
+besides, you want to handle the labels inside your forms and to set some extra data to a field that can be managed within the form instance. (e.g. select options and more...)

-to be able to use those features you need to bind some events to the input DOM element.
+To be able to use those features you need to bind some events to the input DOM element.
 ```vue
 <template>
   <form @submit.prevent="handleSubmit">